jmduke/arcana.computer/writing/_miscellany/this-site.md

 - [Jonnie Hallman]()

 [^1]: The concept of a "content diet" is one I stole from Steven Soderbergh; I've found it surprisingly useful and clarifying.

+## What's left to be done

+There are still a handful of things I'd like to do on this site.
+(If there's any takeaway you should have from this post — and the site itself! — it's that a large to-do list should never be a blocker for publication.)
+They are, roughly:

+- Figuring out how to automatically generate share images
+- Adding a better pre-commit linter
+- Adding a step to download & optimize images (they're being stored on Airtable at the moment)
+- Fix up sidenotes, which are currently disabled
+- Allow clicking on images to expand and center them

+I'm sure this list will balloon over time, like any good backlog.
+But I still love this site, and sincerely hope that you enjoy it as well.